matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/4 Sequential Models.md

   * Implement
   * Test
 * Each phase must be finished before the next phase starts
-* Testers start participating in requirement reviews, test analysis and test design
+* Testers start participating in requirement reviews, test analysis & test design
 * Dynamic testing cannot start early in the SDLC